Palak9763/Palak9763/README.md

 > Build things that solve real problems.

-I believe the best way to become a better engineer is to **build, experiment, learn, and repeat**.
+I believe the best way to become a better engineer is to:

+**Build → Experiment → Learn → Improve → Repeat**

 ---